This summer, join a community of young Vermonters as passionate as you are. Get inspired to think deeper and dream bigger!

 Fri, July 8th – Sat, July 16th at The University of Vermont

-Investigate and help solve the mysteries of Vermont’s landscape in a week-long “environmental CSI!”
-In this hybrid online/in-person program, you’ll collect environmental data from your own community, then bring your samples to UVM where you will stay on campus for the remainder of the week.
-You will spend your days analyzing and interpreting: what’s in our air, water, and soil?
+Investigate and help solve the mysteries of Vermont’s landscape in GIV’s week-long Environmental Science Institute.
+In this program you’ll spend the first four days collecting environmental data from your own community, and then bring your samples to UVM where you will stay on campus for the remainder of the week.
+You will spend your days analyzing and interpreting data: what’s in our air, water, and soil?
 What are the impacts for public and environmental health?
 What solutions will you propose?
 Take this week to be an Environmental Scientist, you never know what you’ll discover!

 College credits available.